birkenkrahe/org/spring22.md

  thereof) frequently.

-<a id="orgbd80c43"></a>
+<a id="orgeec0c5e"></a>

 ## CSC 100 - Introduction to Programming with C/C++

-This course gives you an introduction to system programming using
-C. We cover C++ as an extension.
+This course introduces you to system programming using C. We cover C++ as an extension.
 System programming is pure power: it enables you to converse with the computer at a level unknown to users of Python or other high level languages.
-You also learn
-about: compilers, working on the command line, text editors like vi and Emacs, using C for Internet of Things (IoT) devices, cybersecurity, and using UML.
+You also learn about: compilers, working on the command line, text editors like vi and Emacs, using C for Internet of Things (IoT) devices, cybersecurity, and using UML.
 You get a foundation in computational, critical thinking in concert with one of the three most popular languages (the other two are Python and Java).

-<a id="org3402514"></a>
+<a id="org6690f88"></a>

 ## DSC 205 - Introduction to Advanced Data Science

-For those who took DSC 105, this course continues the journey into data science using R. We focus on the art of machine learning,
-including: classification models (used e.g. for spam detection), neural networks (linear models on steroids) and deep learning, image classification, text mining, and recommender systems.
+For those who took DSC 105, this course continues the journey into data science using the functional language R. We focus on the art of machine learning, including: classification models (used e.g. for spam detection), neural networks (linear models on steroids) and deep learning, image classification, text mining, and recommender systems.
 To join this course without having completed DSC 105, work through Norman Matloff's free online course "fasteR:Fast Lane to Learning R!" on GitHub.
 However, this is not an R course, but a course on predictive algorithms and applications.

-<a id="org52fab9e"></a>
+<a id="orgaa05baa"></a>

 ## CSC 330 - Database Theory and Applications